"Hvad hedder det?

 It means Skull, because Vikings used to drink out of the skulls of their slain opponents.

-I must be perfectly clear, this habit has gone out of fashion.
-When Danes wins a soccer match they do NOT drink champagne out of the skull of the losing team.
+I want to make it perfectly clear, that this habit has gone out of fashion.
+When Danes wins a soccer match, they do NOT drink champagne out of the skull of the losing team.

-So let's put this rumor on ice, right next to the heads of defeated opponents.
+So let's put this rumour on ice, right next to the heads of defeated opponents.

-Viewing Italians of today I wonder how they managed to rule their Roman empire, the same disappointment is a daily experience in Denmark.
+Viewing Italians of today makes me wonder how they managed to rule their Roman Empire, the same disappointment is a daily experience in Denmark.

-Sure there are a few fierce looking males left, but the majority of Vikings today are tamed house fathers, and they all look alike.
+There are very few fierce looking males left, but the majority of Vikings today are tamed housefathers, and they all look alike.

-Bjørn today sprouts a weakish beard (as psychologists will tell you is sign of insecurity) and has a rather pale look, his willpower broken down by the descendants of the females who should have been raped instead of brought home.
+Bjørn today sprouts a weakish beard (as psychologists will tell you is a sign of insecurity) and has a rather pale look, like they had been repeatingly slapped in the face with a dead fish by John Cleese.
+Their willpower was completely broken down by the descendants of the females who should have been raped instead of brought home.

-Because females rule in Denmark.
+Because females rule with iron fist in Denmark.
 The last splinter of resistance broken, the men must live by their rules.

 Helga wants children and does not want to marry before knowing what kind of male she allowed into her house.
 Women have jobs, so men are no longer providers, just housemates to order around, share sperm and expenses with.